You're a creative, driven, and unconventional business owner...

 Another move brought me from Colorado to Bend, Oregon, where I no longer live in a van and run my web design business out of a real home office and an awesome co-working space.

-Today, I bounce out of bed every morning, excited to do work I love and serve other entrepreneurs doing amazing things in the world.
+Today, I start my days excited to do work I love and serve other entrepreneurs doing amazing things in the world.

-It's not always roses and rainbows, but I'm finally living life on my terms, and that's more valuable to me than anything in the whole world.
+It's not always perfect – no career will ever be – and I still have plenty of struggles and challenges as a solo business owner.
+But I'm finally living life on my terms, and that's more valuable to me than anything in the whole world.

-I feel so privileged to have the opportunity to work with some incredible business owners, helping them bring THEIR gifts to the world with an awesome website.
+I am truly privileged to have the opportunity to work with some incredible business owners, helping them bring THEIR gifts to the world with an awesome website.

 Websites make it real.